murkl/arch-os/modules/imager/README.md

 An `arch-os-<version>-x86_64.iso` already in that folder is not downloaded again.
 The number it is then held to is the checksum GitHub publishes for that release, so this module and the release page check the same one - and the release carries no checksum file of its own.
 It is read once per run and written beside the image as `arch-os-<version>-x86_64.iso.sha256`, which `sha256sum -c` reads as well.

 - A checksum mismatch discards the image rather than keeping a broken one
-- Where no checksum can be fetched - the release is not out yet, or it cannot be reached - the run stops and asks, and only a yes writes the image.
-That is how an image built here rather than downloaded reaches a device
+- Where no checksum can be fetched - the release is not out yet, or it cannot be reached - nothing is written, and the failure says which setting lets it through
+- **Verify checksum** off writes the image in the folder as it is, without asking the release anything.
+That is how an image built here rather than downloaded reaches a device.
+On by default, and a setting rather than a question in the middle of the run, so it is read in the interface's language
 - Every request is HTTPS, redirects included

 ## Where it runs